Working With Your Period | Respect QLD

 With one finger

-1. Get into a comfortable position.
+- Get into a comfortable position.
 You can squat down or stand up and lift up one leg.

-3. Hook your middle finger around the side of the sponge to scoop it out.
+- Hook your middle finger around the side of the sponge to scoop it out.

 With two fingers

-Repeat step 1 and 2 and use your middle finger and thumb fingers like they are a pair of tweezers.
+Repeat step 1 and 2 and use your middle finger and thumb like they are a pair of tweezers.

-I cannot get the sponge out
+If you can not get the sponge out

-● Stand up with one leg up.
+-Stand up with one leg up.

-● Squat down over the floor or on the toilet.
+-Squat down over the floor or on the toilet.
 If you are squatting, squat down more or curl up forward.

-• Ask someone you trust and know what they are doing to help you get it out.
+-Bear down. - Ask someone you trust and know what they are doing to help you get it out.

-• Do not attempt to insert tools such as tweezers.
+- Do not attempt to insert tools such as tweezers.

-• See a general practitioner (GP).
+- See a general practitioner (GP).
 The general practitioner uses a medical tong and a speculum to open the vagina and remove the sponge.

 Healthy and safety tips

-• It is not recommended to tie a string or dental floss around the sponge.
+- It is not recommended to tie a string or dental floss around the sponge.

 This will:

-• It can break the sponge when you pull it out.
+- The string may tear the sponge when you pull it out.

-• The string can break when you pull it out.
+- The string can break when you pull it out.

-• The string may get pushed deeper inside the vagina.
+- The string may get pushed deeper inside the vagina.

 Here are some helpful tips to avoid clients noticing:

-• Use black condoms.
+- Use black or red coloured condoms.

 Oh no!
 The client knows!

-• “I didn’t expect this to happen.”
+- “I didn’t expect this to happen.”

-• “Looks like my period came early.”
+- “Looks like my period came early.”

 Questions, answers and other information